arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 - **Devices, Things, Dashboards, Triggers** - these are the core functionalities of the Cloud Platform, enabling  you to build IoT projects that allows you to collect, analyze and monitor data from the environment.
 - **Resources, Courses & Templates** - These are learning materials and ready-made IoT projects to get you started with your educational kits or other Arduino hardware.
 - **Integrations** - Integrate with third-party APIs and extend your projects functionality.
 - **Plans Usage** - Here you can track the usage of your free plans.
-You can always upgrade to a School Plan whenever you want.
-If you are curious, take a look at our [School Plans options](https://cloud.arduino.cc/#schools).

 ***If you are new to the platform, make sure you try out the interactive walkthrough for a faster onboarding experience.***